 The preschool years are an exciting time for your children – there’s a whole world out there to discover, and they are now acquiring the skills to do it.
 The next few years will be dominated by learning new tricks, from using language and mastering the potty to negotiating social rules and making friends.

-It’s hard work for you as parents caring for them, so make sure you get social contact with others, perhaps through your nearest twins club or through Tamba’s online members-only messageboard.
+It’s hard work for you as parents caring for them, so make sure you get social contact with others, perhaps through your nearest multiples club or through Tamba’s online members-only messageboard.

 When one baby is introduced into a family, the whole family takes time to adjust to this new relationship and its effect on pre-existing relationships.
 When multiples are born, the task is that much more complicated: each member of the family must form their own relationships and get used to the new dynamics .